-The KHSC-KansasCOM IRB shall follow federal regulations and guidelines regarding expedited reviews.
-Expedited reviews apply to proposals that involves no more than minimal risk and fits one of these categories:
+The KHSU-KansasCOM IRB shall follow federal regulations and guidelines regarding expedited reviews.
+Expedited reviews apply to proposals that involve no more than minimal risk and fit into one of these categories:

-- Research that appears on the list published, maintained, and periodically updated by the Secretary of the Department of Health and Human Services, as authorized in 45 CFR 46.1104 - 1.
-Clinical studies of drugs and medical devices when certain conditions are met - Collection of blood samples by finger stick, heel stick, ear stick, or venipuncture - 3.
-Prospective collection of biological specimens for research purposes by noninvasive means - 4.
-Collection of data through noninvasive procedures (not involving general anesthesia or sedation) routinely employed in clinical practice, excluding procedures involving x-rays or microwaves - 5.
-Research involving materials (data, documents, records, or specimens) that have been collected, or will be collected solely for non-research purposes - 6.
-Collection of data from voice, video, digital, or image recordings made for research purposes - 7.
-Research on individual or group characteristics or behavior
+- Research that appears on the list published, maintained, and periodically updated by the Secretary of the Department of Health and Human Services, as authorized in 45 CFR 46.1104: - 1.
+Clinical studies of drugs and medical devices when certain conditions are met. - 2.
+Collection of blood samples by finger stick, heel stick, ear stick, or venipuncture. - 3.
+Prospective collection of biological specimens for research purposes by noninvasive means. - 4.
+Data collection through noninvasive procedures (not involving general anesthesia or sedation) is routinely employed in clinical practice, excluding procedures involving X-rays or microwaves. - 5.
+Research involving materials (data, documents, records, or specimens) that have been collected or will be collected solely for non-research purposes. - 6.
+Collection of data from voice, video, digital, or image recordings made for research purposes. - 7.
+Research on individual or group characteristics or behavior. - 8.
+Continuing review of research previously approved by the convened IRB (under certain conditions). - 9.
+Continuing review of research not conducted under an investigational new drug application or investigational device exemption where categories two (2) through eight (8) do not apply but the IRB has determined and documented at a convened meeting that the research involves no greater than minimal risk and no additional risks have been identified.